gjsyme/canvasTools/README.md

 - Scale the image in a meaningful way to the number of nodes in the tree
   - definitely will require vertical scale
   - maybe horizontal (this gets crazier faster due to the normality of vertical scrolling in our web-life)
+  - tweak scaling to really make sense in the space available
+  - consider an outline to better define the boxes
 - Establish interactivity of the visualization
   - have to create children and rebalance the depth of the child dynamically to draw them each in the right spot
   - starting to look more and more like this will require a CSS to go with, but trying to avoid (ref: canary yellow 'modal')